-The ADA coordinator will review the request and supporting documentation and will communicate with the student and other persons as appropriate.
+The director of academic operations and compliance will review the request and supporting documentation and will communicate with the student and other persons as appropriate.

-If the ADA coordinator determines that an accommodation is warranted, the student will receive an ADA Student Accommodation Agreement, indicating the accommodation granted.
+If the director of academic operations and compliance determines that an accommodation is warranted, the student will receive an ADA Student Accommodation Agreement, indicating the accommodation has been granted.
 Accommodations will not be applied retroactively.